cyxx/hulabee/README.md

 This repository contains :

 * a version of [whisk.dll](https://www.dropbox.com/s/pey60eh8rnqftnm/whisk.dll?dl=0) to enable VM opcodes tracing
+* a rewrite of the engine using SDL2
 * some scripts to extract and convert assets from .pan files

 The `pan_decoder` has been tested with the following games :